unipacker/unipacker/README.md

 pip3 install -r requirements.txt
 python3 unipacker.py
 ```
-You will then be presented with the file opening prompt.
-After selecting a sample, you land in the Un{i}packer shell where you can control
+For detailed instructions on how to use Un{i}packer please refer to the [Wiki](https://github.com/unipacker/unipacker/wiki).
-the emulation.
-For more information on available commands refer to the ```help``` command.
+Additionally, all of the shell commands are documented.
+To access this information, use the ```help``` command